yryskeldikk/club-management-system/README.md

-# libraryManagementSystem
+# clubManagementSystem

-# Library Management System
+# Club Management System
 ## Instuctions

 1a.txt -> 3c.txt are all test cases